jyelewis/json-to-ts/README.md

 ---
 [Use CMake to build](https://cmake.org/cmake/help/latest/guide/tutorial/index.html)

+For convenience, a `build.sh` is present in the repository to configure & build a binary from source.

 Usage
 ----
 Once compiled, the binary will take JSON via stdin, and provide typescript vis stdout.